ma5bah/EyeOfTheCosmos/README.md

 ### **How We Developed This Project**

-The "Eye of Cosmos" project was built with a mission to deliver an innovative, interactive, and educational tool that transcends traditional learning by blending entertainment and science.
+The "Eye of the Cosmos" project was built with a mission to deliver an innovative, interactive, and educational tool that transcends traditional learning by blending entertainment and science.
 We implemented an **Agile Development Methodology** specifically **Scrum**, adhering to iterative updates, feedback integration, and refining the overall user experience.

 <img src="/assets/mockup/agile.png" alt="Agile Methodology">